CommonRoad/commonroad-scenario-designer/tmp_README.md

 [insert image here from packages and parts of the GUI] gui.py -> the main entrance to the application.
    /files
-   Contains the files used / edited / downloaded during usage of the GUI.
+   Contains the files used or edited or downloaded during usage of the GUI.
    /mwindow
    Is the main window, contains the model and the view for the controller. mwindow.py contains the "what" of the main window